AljoschaMeyer/vvvm/README.md

 ### `value::total`

 This module bundles functions for interacting with the total order over all values.
-This order is a straightforward extension of the total order over all valuable values: functions are greater than maps, built-in functions are ordered in the order in which they appear in this document, closures are greater than built-in functions, and are ordered by ordinal.
+This order is a straightforward extension of the total order over all valuable values: synchronous functions are greater than maps, synchronous built-in functions are ordered in the order in which they appear in this document, synchronous closures are greater than synchronous built-in functions, synchronous closures are ordered by ordinal, asynchronous functions are greater than synchronous functions, asynchronous built-in functions are ordered in the order in which they appear in this document, asynchronous closures are greater than asynchronous built-in functions, asynchronous closures are ordered by ordinal.

 See `value::total::compare` for examples illustrating how the order works.